 What is a keypad door entry system?

 A keypad door entry system is a keyless access control solution that allows users to unlock doors using PIN codes.
-Keypad door entry systems are a popular way to manage access into a building or room without handing out keys.
+For this reason, these systems are a popular way to manage access to a building or room without handing out keys.

-Keypads secure all kinds of spaces, from gyms to co-working spaces to rooftops in both multifamily and commercial properties.
-And you can use keypads to control access to doors in both interior and exterior spaces.
-However, if you want to install an outdoor keypad, you should make sure that it’s IP65 rated to withstand weather conditions.
+Keypads secure all kinds of spaces, from gyms to co-working spaces to rooftops in multifamily and commercial properties.
+You can use keypads to control access to doors in interior and exterior spaces.
+However, if you want to install an outdoor keypad, you should ensure it’s IP65-rated to withstand weather conditions.

 Keypad door entry systems have three components:

-- Software.
+2. Software.
 Beyond just the keypad device itself, you also need a way to store all the system’s data, which includes tenant information and all the authorized PIN codes.
-Keypad systems store data either in an onsite server or in the cloud.
+Keypad systems store data either in an on-site server or in the cloud.

 Watch how to use the ButterflyMX keypad: